Your Journey to Financial Independence: From Stability to Freedom

-Financial independence isn’t an overnight-get-rich-scheme (…unless you are on this blog after winning a lottery … Congratulations!).
+Financial independence isn’t a single milestone—it’s a journey through evolving stages of growth, freedom, and choice.
+Also, it isn’t an overnight-get-rich-scheme (…unless you are on this blog after winning a lottery … Congratulations!).
 Most likely, you are on that slow and steady journey to financial independence and in one of its stages, based on the age bracket that you are in.
+(By the way, the age brackets are rules of thumb.
+A stage can happen sooner or later.
+The sooner you can enter the next stage the better, as it accelerates your journey to financial independence).

 In this stage you are not just financially secure but also stable.
 Typically, during the age between 30 to 40 years old, when you’ve settled down in life – got married, started a family, have a career charted out ahead of you.

-The financial goal is to not just have no debt other than the mortgage, but also the monthly / annual mortgage payments are less than 30% of your primary source of income.
+The financial goal is to make sure you no debt other than the mortgage and your monthly / annual mortgage payments are less than 30% of your primary source of income.
 Anything higher than 50% of your salary / primary source of income could potentially mean either of the following:

 o You bought a very expensive house,